WHAT IS IBERARCHIVOS?

 The Chair of the Intergovernmental Council is Silvestre Almeida Lacerda Director General del Libro, de los Archivos y de las Bibliotecas de Portugal.

-The Executive Council facilitates the smooth running of the Programme and is made up of three elected members of the Intergovernmental Committee, currently Argentina (Mgr Pablo Antonio Fontdevila), Peru (Mgr Ricardo Arturo Moreau Heredia) and the Dominican Republic (Mgr José Vílchez).
+The Executive Council facilitates the smooth running of the Programme and is made up of three elected members of the Intergovernmental Committee, currently Uruguay (Mr. Mauricio Vázquez), Cuba (Mrs. Isabel Vivar) and the Dominican Republic (Mr. José Vílchez).

 The Technical Unit is the executive head of the Programme and is managed by the “Subdirección General de los Archivos Estatales” of the Spanish Ministry of Culture.
-This unit is made up of its Technical Secretary, Mrs Cristina Díaz Martínez, Mr Miguel Ángel Bermejo Alonso, Mr Alfonso Bustos Gracia, Mrs Helvia Álvarez Carrera and Mr Guillermo Elías Briones Ponce.
+This unit is made up of its Technical Secretary, Mrs. Cristina Díaz Martínez, Mr. Miguel Ángel Bermejo Alonso, Mrs. Adriana Martín Moreno, Mr. Alfonso Bustos Gracia and Mrs. María Isabel García García.

 What is Iberarchivos?